patrickjuchli/basic-ftp/README.md

 ## Goals and non-goals

+This library has two goals: Provide a solid foundation that covers most needs and make it easy to extend functionality if necessary.

 FTP is an old protocol, there are many features, quirks and server implementations.
-A response might not be as expected, a directory listing use yet another format.

-The main goal of this library is to provide a solid foundation and an extension API for you to solve your specific issues should they arise.

-It's not a goal to support every FTP feature or server implementation.
-But it should be possible for you to change or implement a detail without changing the library itself.
+It's not a goal to support all of them but it should be easy for you to solve your specific issues without changing the library.

 ## Dependencies

 Node 7.6 or later is the only dependency.

-## Example
+## Introduction

-The example below shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.
+`Client` provides a convenience API to interact with an FTP server.
+The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.

 ```js
 const ftp = require("basic-ftp");